 Tali Toledano, the school's principal, summarized the tour in the following letter:

 Mrs. Galit Zamler

-I would like to express my full gratitude and appreciation for your wonderful initiative to bring our school together with the developing country delegation and to present to them the entrepreneurship in our school.
+I want to express my full gratitude and appreciation for your wonderful initiative to bring our school together with a delegation of educators from developing countries and to present to them the entrepreneurship in our school.

-As a school that teaches entrepreneurship, we believe in sharing and distributing information.
-The opportunity you have given us to break boundaries and share knowledge with people from different countries has given us a chance to show the initiatives being taken by schools, our unique teaching methods and to showcase initiatives created by students, staff and parents.
+As a school that teaches entrepreneurship, we believe in sharing and distributing knowledge.
+This opportunity allowed us to break boundaries and share knowledge with people from different countries.
+You gave us a chance to show our school initiatives, our unique teaching methods, and to showcase initiatives created by students, staff, and parents.

-The meeting between school staff and students with the delegation party was a rich and powerful experience.
-The feedback we received from our guests strengthens our faith in what we do and that we do it for the benefit of our students, preparing them for real life.
+The meeting with the delegation was enriching and experiential.
+The feedback we received from our guests strengthens our faith in what we do for the benefit of our students and preparing them for real life.